Table of Contents

 A head mount typically hangs on a wall but this one would be in the middle of a park so the back of the hump was a dilemna, I didn’t like the idea of a big flat surface on the back.
 When a piece is carved all the way around it is referred to as “sculpture in the round”, that’s what I wanted.

-The basic shape was very much like an arrowhead so that was one idea but I really didn’t like the symetry it would create so I decided on a feather.
-I could put a bend in it to give it an organic feel and after I sketched it on there I knew that’s what this sculpture wanted.
+The basic shape was very much like an arrowhead so that was one idea but I really didn’t like the symmetry it would create so I decided on a feather.
+I could put a bend in it to give it an organic feel, after I sketched it on there I knew that’s what this sculpture wanted.

 At this point I decided to get the horns done so that I could decide on other details, like the hair line around the face.
 Both horns were made from the same piece of black granite, I left them joined together for as long as possible to make them easier to work on, stop them from rolling around.
 The stone looks grey until it is polished, then, with each grit # of polishing pad it gets a little darker until it’s shiny black.
 I think I went up to about 5000 grit.
 The two horns took a week to make.